-For the fixed unit, the indoor units are installed on the wall or ceiling, thus freeing up floor space.
-The refrigerant passage conduits pass through the wall.
+A fixed unit is installed on the wall or ceiling, thus freeing up floor space.
+Refrigerant flows through a conduit, releasing hot air outside.

 Our article will tell you everything you need to know about split air conditioners.